 A United States company setting up a branch in France, for example, needs to provide employees with French employee benefits.
 Failure to do so can, and most often does, lead to penalties.

 Noncompliance is a serious violation of workers’ rights, and most nations won’t look kindly on it.
-Benefit policies are in place to protect workers and improve society as a whole.
+Taxable employee benefit policies are in place to protect workers and improve society as a whole.
 While some nations focus more on taxable employee benefits than others, noncompliance is an issue in all nations.

 For more information on benefit policies, feel free to contact us for more information.